LihanzUpenn/PennChat/README.md

 >
 > h. reject video/voice calls.
 >
-> i. inform the caller if the callee is logged out
+> i. inform the caller if the caller logged out

 5. Enjoy!